albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

    The test will fail as the `Counter` is not properly setup.

 1. Fix the failing test.

    Update file `src/main/java/demo/boot/OfficeCountMetricDecorator.java`

-   {% include custom/note.html details="Our <code>OfficeCountMetricDecorator</code> is initialising the counter at the constructor.
-Alternatively, we can use a post construct annotation, such as <a href='https://docs.oracle.com/javaee/7/api/javax/annotation/PostConstruct.html'><code>@PostConstruct</code></a>, or implement the <a href='https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/InitializingBean.html'><code>InitializingBean</code></a> interface and have Spring initialising the counter post construction.
-The downside with these approaches is that we will need to hang on the <code>OfficesRepository</code> instance (and possibly the <code>MeterRegistry</code> instance too) from within the <code>OfficeCountMetricDecorator</code> class." %}

    ```java
    package demo.boot;